GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 Given the 2050 net-zero GHG goals, CO2 storage capacities required to offset emissions is orders of magnitude greater than current levels.(reference needed)
 One factor in the evaluation of CO2 storage sites are the containment risks associated with the injection of liquefied CO2 in the subsurface.
 The primary goal of GEOS is to provide the global community with an open-source tool that is capable of simulating the complex coupled physics that occurs when liquefied CO2 is injected into a subsurface reservoir.
-Thus, GEOS is a freely available tool that is focused on the simulation of reservoir integrity through various failure mechanisms such as caprock failure, fault leakage, and wellbore failure.
+Thus, GEOS is freely available and focused on the simulation of reservoir integrity through various failure mechanisms such as caprock failure, fault leakage, and wellbore failure.
 Additionally GEOS provides the potential to estimate seismic events induced by CO2 injection.

 # C++ Infrastructure Components

-The core c++17 infrastructure provides components to perform common computer science tasks that are required in a simulation code.
+The core c++17 infrastructure provides components to perform common computer science tasks typical of a discrete numerical simulation.
-The components of the infrastructure include a data hierarchy, a discrete mesh data structure, a physics package interface, MPI communications tools, degree-of-freedom management, IO facilities, and an event manager.
+The components of the infrastructure provided by GEOS include a data hierarchy, a discrete mesh data structure, a physics package interface, mesh based MPI communications interface, degree-of-freedom management, IO facilities, and an event manager.

-The data repository defines a `Wrapper` class to hold anything from data arrays to arbitrary objects, and a `Group` class that serves as a container to form a hierarchy.
+The data repository forms a hiearchy through the definiton of a `Wrapper` class to hold anything from data arrays to arbitrary objects, and a `Group` class that serves as a container of other `Group` and `Wrapper` objects.
 Drawing an analogy with a standard folder/file hierarchy, the `Group` class can be thought of as a "Folder" as it holds other `Group`'s as well as a collection of `Wrapper` objects.
-The `Wrapper` can be thought of as a "File" as it contains the relevant data that is stored in the repository.
+The `Wrapper` can be thought of as a "File" as it contains the relevant data/functionality that is stored in the repository.
 The mesh interface is built on top of the data repository as a collection of managers for each mesh object type as shown in Figure \autoref{fig:meshHierarchy}.
 On each MPI rank there is a `MeshBody` object that represents a physical body.
 Each `MeshBody` contains a collection of `MeshLevel` objects that represent a discretization of the `MeshBody`.